 Puppies grow fast!
 Up to about the age of three months they need twice the amount of energy compared to an adult dog.
 This means their food needs to have a lot of energy in it and they need to eat more often.

 But you don’t want to overdo it either, a fat or chubby pup is not a healthy pup.
 You need to keep your puppy slim (but not skinny!) so it grows in a steady and calm pace.
-That way it develops into a robust and healthy adult dog with a durable body.
+That way it develops into a robust adult dog with a durable body and a healthy weight.

 A pup that is too heavy can suffer badly from it, like getting skeleton and joint deformities.
 This is especially true for large breed puppies.
 It also risks becoming overweight as an adult.
 Studies have shown that puppies carrying extra weight often develop skeletal problems like hip dysplasia.
 It doesn’t matter if the extra weight comes from a weight belt or excess body fat.